skymandr/TailWimpLite/README.md

 If padding is specified, space on the desktop will be reserved around the windows to allow access to the icon bar, iconized windows and the like.
 By default, only bottom padding is non-zero, in order to show the icon bar.
+See _Choices_ below for information on how to configure padding.

 ## Choices
-Paddings for left, right, top and bottom margins in os screen units (usually 2 per 1 px).
+Choices can be set by selecting _Choices..._ from the icon bar menu.
+Thir allows you to set paddings for left, right, top and bottom margins in os screen units (usually 2 per 1 px).
 By default only bottom padding is non-zero, in order to show the icon bar.
-Choices can be set by selecting _Choices_ from the icon bar menu.
-Though an option for the modkey is shown in Choices, it is currently _not_ configurable.
+You can also select whether you want `Logo` or `Alt` as `ModKey`.
+The default is `Logo` – see _Usage_ above for some considerations on which to choose.

 ## Help